catseye/Robin/doc/Tutorial.md

 Builtins
 --------

+If you run the above factorial program with the reference interpreter,

+    bin/robin fact.robin

+You'll see a message such as the following:

+    (abort (inapplicable-object (abort (unbound-identifier fun))))

+You might conclude from this that `fun` is not a built-in — and you'd be right!
+Unlike basically every other Lisp-like language, in Robin, `fun` is a derived form.
+It's implemented as a macro in the Standard Library.

+As you saw above, you can ask the Robin reference interpreter to load in the Standard Library before it runs your program:

+    bin/robin pkg/stdlib.robin fact.robin

+and you'll see the expected

+    120

+but you may notice that it's not exactly quick to come back with that answer.

 Even though they are defined in Robin, parts of the Standard Library are often implemented in some other language.
 This is because, while their definition in Robin is intended to be correct and normative, it